Monday, December 16, 2024

 34 U.S.C. § 12601 (formerly 42 U.S.C. § 14141)

-Other: Techniques of Great Legal Writing (Blog) (Skim)
+Other: Barton, Great Judicial Stylists (Blog) (Skim)

-Good Writing and Talking Procedure
+Good Writing and Talking Procedure (Blog) (Live it and learn it)

 Elements of Civil Rights Claims